-Called “the finest living exponent of the fortepiano” (the Herald, UK), Kristian Bezuidenhout is best known for bringing a new dimension to the interpretation of Mozart’s piano music.
-Trained as a modern pianist, Bezuidenhout quickly fell in love with the fortepiano—an early version of the piano most commonly seen today.
-He brings vigor, potency, and virtuosity to an instrument that is typically defined by its constraints.
-Bezuidenhout’s solo performance will include music by Wolfgang Amadeus Mozart and Carl Philipp Emanuel Bach.
+Kristian Bezuidenhout is known for bringing a new dimension to the interpretation of Mozart’s piano music.
+Trained as a modern pianist, Bezuidenhout fell in love with the fortepiano—forerunner of the contemporary piano that is most commonly heard today.
+For this solo performance, Bezuidenhout performed music (on a fortepiano made by R. J. Regier) by Mozart and Carl Philipp Emanuel Bach.

 Rondo in C minor, Wq.
 59/4, from für Kenner und Liebhaber

 Suite in C major, K. 399, with completion of the Sarabande by Robert D. Levin

 Minuet in D major, K. 355

 Sonata in E minor, Wq.
 59/1, from für Kenner und Liebhaber

 Prelude and Fugue in C major, K 394

 Sonata in A major, K. 331, 'Alla Turca' Fortepiano made by R. J. Regier - Freeport, Maine